 This was the first time I grasped that my body is an independent entity that my mind and soul have on a long-term lease.
 Pregnancy forces women onto autopilot as our bodies become well-oiled machines crafted over millennia with perfectly patented blueprints for replication.
 Eons of trial and error led to this baby.
 To put it technically: it’s friggin cray-cray.

-Let me emphasize that in three months, I built a new organ.
-Or rather, my body did without any thought or work on my part, but I prefer to take credit for it.
+Let me emphasize that in three months, my body built a new organ and did that without any thought or work on my part.
 The placenta — the crazy important placenta, the reason we’re all here — appeared out of thin air (aka nasty hormone production on overdrive).
 Once that somewhat inconceivable organ was up and operational, I was allowed to come back to life.
 That’s when the golden part of pregnancy kicked in.

 Pregnancy has also made me soften all my edges to the world.
 While I’ve never gone through anything more internal and personal, I’ve also learned that pregnancy is not personal.
 Pregnancy is public.
 We all share in this bafflingly beautiful and humbling miracle — cliché or not, there is no other word to describe it.
 It is astounding how it all automatically works.
 I am growing a life.
-The perfection of it levels me every time I think about it.
 Every person who sees my belly, whether they realize it or not, takes a little bit of that reality for themselves.

-My belly has become public property and I thought this was going to be one of the things I hated about being pregnant, but the opposite is true.
-I love when people touch the belly.
+My belly has become public property and I thought I would hate that, but the opposite is true.
+I love when people touch my belly.
 I love when strangers ask how far along I am.
 I love the secret “hello, fellow comrade” looks pregnant women give each other.
 I love that bringing a new life into the world is everyone’s business.

 Lisa Willis Photography

-Now I am preparing for labor and the imminent arrival of this child, which is a truly bizarre kaleidoscope of time.
+Now I am preparing for the imminent arrival of this child, which is a truly bizarre kaleidoscope of time.
 There are obvious parallels between my physical and mental preparations.
 I carry the literal and the figurative weight of this baby more each day.
 We have made a space for him to move into our literal and figurative home.
 I have packed my literal bag of supplies and my figurative bag of strength to get me through labor.
 My body and mind are both opening for our baby to join us.
 We are ready.
-Or so we think since, again, it’s impossible to be “ready” for something beyond you.
+Or so we think.

 Here I sit two weeks from our due date and I wait.
 One foot firmly in my old life, the other just as firmly in the unknown.
 It’s pretty much impossible for me to think of anything else.
 I’m neither here nor am I there.
 Forgive me if when you see me I seem to be looking beyond you.
 I am.
 I’m in the in-between.
 I’ll see you on the other side.